-Baird is a young 19 year old YouTube and Instagram content creator and entrepreneur.
-He supposedly dropped out after college after 3 days to pursue eCommerce – not sure why this is a good thing?
-Seems like commitment issues to me.
+Baird is a young 21 year old YouTube and Instagram content creator and entrepreneur.
+According to one of his videos, he dropped out after college after 3 days to pursue eCommerce.

 eCom Master Class Review

-The Course is hosted via his own website, bairdstrudwick.com, so you’re reliant on his own platform and systems when it comes to the streaming of the course, the payment processing etc. Personally, I prefer it when courses are hosted on a platform like Teachables because you are guaranteed support, good quality videos and an intuitive learning experience.
+The Course is sold via his own website, bairdstrudwick.com, but the course is hosted on Teachables.
+This is a positive aspect of the course because you are guaranteed support, good quality videos and an intuitive learning experience.

 eCom Master Class consists of 7 modules (76 lessons) so it definitely is not the shortest course out there on the market.